RSSchermer/entitytled/README.md

   type that could possibly be related to a movie.
 In this case the target type is `Director`, so the `toQuery` must identify a set of directors.
 - `joinCondition`: the condition that joins a specific owner instance to the subset of relations identified by `toQuery` that belong to it.
-In this case `_.directorID === _.id` means that a certain director belongs to a movie if his `id` equals the `directorID` of that movie (the foreign key constraint).
 If you don't specify this parameter, Entitytled will attempt to infer a join condition at compile time, based on the foreign keys you defined on the owner table type and the target table type.
 For Entitytled to be able to do this, there must be exactly one candidate foreign key (a foreign from the owner table to the target table, or from the target table to the owner table).
 If there's more than one candidate, or if you did not define any candidate foreign keys, you will get a compiler error.
 You can always resolve this error by providing a join condition explicitly.

 The example just uses the defaults for these parameters, which is essentially equivalent to: